SergioGilBorras/VisualRS/README.md

 A Test class has been implemented to act as “Hello word”.
 The `Test` class contains three examples that are executed using the console:

-* `exec_once (index list, similarity measure)`: It executes a similarity measure on the chosen dataset.
+* `exec_once(index list, similarity measure)`: It executes a similarity measure on the chosen dataset.
 The index of the similarity measure will be passed to the function; then, the obtained graph will be tested through the different quality measures.
 Results will be displayed by console.
 Results from the graph will be exported in all the supported file types (PDF, PNG, CSV, SVG).

-* `exec_batch ()`: It executes all the provided similarity measures.
+* `exec_batch()`: It executes all the provided similarity measures.
 The obtained graphs will be tested through the different quality measures.
 Results will be saved in a spreadsheet.
 Results from each graph will be exported in all the supported file types (PDF, PNG, CSV, SVG).

-* `executionBattery_graph ()`: It executes all the provided similarity measures.
+* `executionBattery_graph()`: It executes all the provided similarity measures.
 Results from each graph will be exported in all the supported file types (PDF, PNG, CSV, SVG).
 In this case, the quality measures on each graph will not be executed.

 To execute the console Test code, we use the command:

 ```
-java -jar mVisualRS-1.0.1.jar
+mvn exec:java -Dexec.mainClass="org.etsisi.visualrs.test.Test"
 ```

 The Test program allows us to select the dataset: